 I know that this is a common mistake, especially for those of us who aren’t daily bakers.
 Ensure that your ingredients (flours, etc.) are fresh and haven’t been sitting there for months improperly sealed, etc. Also, ensure that your leaveners (baking power + baking soda) are fresh.
 This is super important and often is the culprit in flatter baked goods.

 While using cupcake liners are a huge lifesaver when making it easier to remove your cupcakes after they are ready, ensuring that you not only use high quality liners, but that you also lightly spray the inside of your liners with a cooking spray HELPS A TON!
-Don’t you just hate when your cupcake inevitably gets stuck on one of those cupcake liners?
+Don’t you just hate when your cupcakes inevitably gets stuck on one of those cupcake liners?

-Preheat your oven to 400 degrees Fahrenheit and prep your cupcake pan with liners + spray.
+Preheat your oven to 350 degrees Fahrenheit and prep your cupcake pan with liners + spray.

-In the bowl of an electric mixer (using a paddle handle attachment), beat together the butter and sugar on medium-high speed for about 1-2 minutes, until light and fluffy.
+In the bowl of an electric mixer (using a paddle handle attachment), beat together the partially melted butter and sugar on medium-high speed for about 1-2 minutes, until light and fluffy.
 Scrape down the sides as needed using a rubber spatula.

 Scoop the batter into each cupcake liner (3/4 full) and bake at 400 degrees Fahrenheit for the FIRST 5 minutes.
-Then reduce temperature to 350 degrees Fahrenheit and continue baking for another 14-17 minutes or until a toothpick comes out clean in the center.
+Then reduce temperature to 350 degrees Fahrenheit and continue baking for another 10-12 minutes or until a toothpick comes out clean in the center.

 Once done, turn off oven and keep cupcakes inside with the oven door slightly open for about 2 minutes before taking them out.

-Let them cool COMPLETELY before frosting.
+Remove from oven and Let them cool COMPLETELY before frosting.